libhal/SJSU-Dev2/documentation/contributing/presubmit-checks.md

 it will dump the refactored text to stdout.
 You can use io redirects to dump to a file and review if the changes are to your liking.

+## Documentation

+The code base will be evaluated for missing documentation or incorrect documentation syntax.
+This test does not appear in the presubmit checks, as it would require that `setup.sh` install doxygen on every system.
+If you install doxygen, then you can run this by running `tools/generate_doxygen_docs.sh`.
+The program will list all of the documentation errors at the end of the program.

 ## Running presubmit checks

 To run the whole set of presubmit checks, change into your project